 - Residences: 3,500 homes including row houses, single-family detached, apartments, townhomes, multi-family homes, and senior housing.

 - Average Lot Size: 4,500 square feet

 - Pricing: Nanea at Koa Ridge starts in the high $800,000s (FS), Luana at Koa Ridge in the low $700,000s (FS), and Malina at Koa Ridge from the low $400,000s (FS).

 - Construction for Koa Ridge began in the second quarter of 2020 and continued through the global Coronavirus pandemic.
 Construction on the first homes is expected to be completed by the end of 2020, with new residents moving in around the winter holiday season.

 - Amenities: Recreational facilities, biker- and pedestrian- friendly paths, green spaces, restaurants, shops, medical center, shopping center, public elementary school

 - Association Fee: Every home in Koa Ridge will need to pay a Master Association Fee of $67 per month.
 This is common for master planned communities, such as Ho‘opili and Mililani ($39 per month).

-While sales have yet to begin, homes are expected to be delivered in 2020.
-And the detailed Master Plan, which integrated community members’ input into its visioning process, outlines several features and amenities to meet the diverse dreams of future community members.
+As of 2020, sales have begun for Koa Ridge homes.
+The detailed Master Plan, which integrated community members’ input into its visioning process, outlines several features and amenities to meet the diverse dreams of future community members.

-The first phase of construction is expected to include affordable multifamily units, market-price single-family homes, and market-price row homes.
-Construction for these homes will occur near the intersection of Kamehameha Highway and Ka Uka Boulevard.
+The first phase of construction brings affordable multi-family units, market-price single-family homes, and market-price row homes.
+Construction for these homes begins near the intersection of Kamehameha Highway and Ka Uka Boulevard.